 Start your day with a good cup of coffee from one of the great cafés on either Todd or Hartley Streets.
 As you sip on a latte that rivals Melbourne’s best, cast your mind back to that balloon experience yesterday.
 Picture the vibrant red earth beneath you and those golden tufts of grass dotting the landscape.
 The grass is called tjanpi and Tjanpi Desert Weavers is a social enterprise of the NPY Women’s Council, representing over 400 women from 26 unique communities.
 The artists use the iconic grass to make artworks and sculptures.
 Their Wilkinson Street gallery and store is open 10am–4pm Monday to Friday and is a great place to kick off an art crawl across Alice.

-Next stop The Araluen Arts Centre where you can lazily meander through its myriad exhibition spaces, museums, and theatres.
+Next stop is the Araluen Arts Centre where you can lazily meander through its myriad exhibition spaces, museums, and theatres.
 Special note to visit Central Craft in the centre where you can watch and talk to artists at work before exploring the shop where local art and craft is sold.

 With night falling, we suggest you finish your cultural exploration at Epilogue Lounge & Rooftop Bar before and warming up your vocal cords for a solid sing along at Desert Song.
 You’ll find the young, the old, locals and interlopers alike at Epilogue Lounge, which is decidedly eclectic, but bona fide NT authentic.